 If you have any questions about the A Level Dance Course please use the email address below.
-If you have completed any of the tasks from this booklet please send your completed work to the email below. r.alexander@wsfc.ac.uk Rachael Alexander Head of Performing Arts Worcester Sixth Form College
+If you have completed any of the tasks from this booklet please send bring them along for discussion in your A Level Dance class.

+rachael.alexander@wsfc.ac.uk

+Rachael Alexander Head of Performing Arts Worcester Sixth Form College